Serginho Baiano: Nacional / First spell in Asia

 In the 2003 summer Serginho signed for FC Porto, but never made any competitive appearances, being immediately loaned to Madeira's C.D.
 Nacional also in the Portuguese top flight.
 He scored a career-best ten goals in his first season, but only found the net twice in the following after agreeing to a permanent deal following an exchange with Adriano Rossato.
 He started in both legs of the 2004–05 UEFA Cup's first round, a 1–4 aggregate loss against Sevilla FC, and left in late January 2005 for South Korea's Chunnam Dragons.

-Serginho returned to Nacional for 2005–06, but appeared very rarely during the remaining of his stint, leaving the club in December 2006.
+Serginho returned to Nacional for 2005–06, but appeared very rarely during the remainder of his stint, leaving the club in December 2006.

 Late career

 Late in 2006, Serginho signed for Centro Sportivo Alagoano until the end of the state championship.
 However, in January 2007, he joined neighbouring Sport Club Corinthians Alagoano, changing teams again the following month after penning a one-year contract with J1 League side Oita Trinita.

-Serginho left the Japanese in July 2007, moving the following month to América Futebol Clube (RN) until the end of the season.
+Serginho left the Japanese club in July 2007, moving the following month to América Futebol Clube (RN) until the end of the season.
 In September, he moved clubs again, playing six times for Clube Náutico Capibaribe in the season's first division.

 In January 2008, aged 30, Serginho re-joined CSA until the end of the 2008 Alagoano.
 In May he returned to another former club, Corinthians Alagoano, appearing in that year's Brazilian Cup by taking part in a 1–3 loss against CR Vasco da Gama in the quarterfinals (2–8 on aggregate), and being released shortly after.
 In August, he returned to Portugal, but only played once for Leixões S.C. who finishing in sixth position.

 In March 2009, Serginho was signed by São Paulo club Associação Ferroviária de Esportes, scoring three goals in eight games in the regional second division and eventually being relegated.

 In May, he returned to ASA for the campaign's national third division, but only played once for the club, as a substitute.
 On 30 June he left for CSA in the fourth level, scoring on 26 July in a 1–1 draw with Central Sport Club; in September 2009, after the team failed to qualify for the next round, the player returned to Bahia after an absence of nearly ten years, signing with Fluminense de Feira Futebol Clube until the end of the year.

 In January 2010, Serginho was signed by Santa Helena Esporte Clube for the Goiás State Championship, but left for Paraíba's Treze Futebol Clube the following month in a three-month contract, as the club also appeared in the domestic cup.